GoogleCloudPlatform/java-docs-samples/dataflow/flex-templates/README.md

 # The --address flag binds the VM's address to the static address we created.
 # The --container-env KAFKA_ADDRESS is an environment variable passed to the
 # container to configure Kafka to use the static address of the VM.
-# The --tags "kafka-server" is used by the firewakll rule (next step).
+# The --tags "kafka-server" is used by the firewakll rule.
 gcloud compute instances create-with-container kafka-vm --zone "$ZONE" \
   --machine-type "e2-small" \
   --address "$KAFKA_ADDRESS" \